-To see the row height click on the bottom of the row header and it will display the row height of the selected row.
+To see the row height click on the bottom of the row header; it will display the row height of the selected row.

 We can change the row height in excel from 0 to 409 points, so a common way of changing the row height is dragging the row border upwards to decrease the row height and drag downwards to increase the row height.

-As you are dragging you can see the changing points & pixel of row height on a real-time basis.
+As you are dragging, you can see the changing points & pixels of row height on a real-time basis.

-Once the row height is fixed we can apply the same formatting to other rows as well by using format painter.
+Once the row height is fixed, we can apply the same formatting to other rows by using format painter excelFormat Painter ExcelFormat painter in Excel is a tool used to copy the same format of a single cell or a group of cells to the other cells.
+You will find it on the home tab in the clipboard section..
 For example, look at the below rows.

 Now I will change the second-row height to 24 points.